FREE Commercial Debt Collection Agency

 - More positive cash flow and increased profitability

-- A completely free of cost debt collection and debt recovery solution
+- A completely free-of-cost debt recovery solution

-Advocate’s debt collection process
+Advocate’s debt recovery process

 Instructing us takes just a few minutes using our online account referral form.
 Enter your details and the debtor’s details along with a brief description on the nature of the debt and how it occurred.
 We will commence action as soon as we receive your completed instruction form and copy invoices.
-Initially we will analyse the debtor’s credit profile and credit rating to determine the most appropriate course of action.
+Initially, we will analyse the debtor’s credit profile and credit rating to determine the most appropriate course of action.